CorrelAid/correlaid-codes/_posts/2020-01-14-test-markdown-post.md

 ---
-toc: true
+title: "An Example Markdown Post"
 layout: post
 description: A minimal example of using markdown with fastpages.
-categories: [markdown]
+categories: markdown
-title: An Example Markdown Post
+toc: yes
 ---
 # Example Markdown Post